Search

 Are you just getting started or looking for a simpler way to budget?
 Money Canvas™ is a free virtual money coaching service that helps you see your money in a new way and build better saving habits.

-Putting this strategy into action is pretty straightforward if you decide to do it.
-Before jumping in, though, give thought to whether paying yourself first will work for you and how it might affect your other financial goals.
+Putting a "pay yourself first" strategy into action is pretty straightforward.
+But before jumping in, consider whether paying yourself first will work for you and how it might affect your other financial goals.

-If 100% of your earnings go to necessary bills, then you're living paycheck to paycheck and paying yourself first may not be possible.
-In that situation, you're better off focusing on other strategies to grow your income, make your lifestyle more affordable or decrease your debt.
+If 100% of your earnings go to necessary bills, then you're living paycheck to paycheck, and paying yourself first may not be possible at the moment.
+In that case, you're better off focusing on strategies to grow your income, make your lifestyle more affordable or decrease your debt.

-Paying yourself first is also unlikely to be helpful if you don't adhere to a budget.
-Spending without limits or taking on credit card debt could outweigh the benefits of setting aside savings.
-You might benefit from controlling your discretionary spending before setting out on this strategy.
+Paying yourself first may not be helpful if you're spending without limits or taking on credit card debt.
+You might benefit from controlling your discretionary spending before setting out on this strategy as the interest rate you'll pay for debt will almost always be higher than the interest rate you'll earn on savings.

 The trade-off between growing savings and paying down debt is complex.
-But there are a few general guidelines to keep in mind:
+Keep these general guidelines in mind:

-• You may want to go ahead with paying yourself first—and stick with minimum monthly payments on debts for now—if you haven't established an emergency fund yet.
-Once you've built up some emergency savings, you could pause paying yourself first and instead direct as much money as you can to reduce your debt.
+• You may want to go ahead with paying yourself first and stick with minimum monthly payments on debts for now if you haven't established an emergency fund yet.
+Once you've built up some emergency savings, you could pause paying yourself first and instead direct that money toward reducing your debt.

-• Compare the interest rates you're paying on your debts with the rate of return you get on your savings.
+• Compare the interest rates you're paying on your debts with the rate of return you get on your savings or investments.
 If you're dealing with high-interest debt, paying it down might be the more urgent priority.
-But you might want to go forward with paying yourself if, for example, the rate you earn on your savings exceeds the rate you're charged on a loan.
+But you might want to go forward with paying yourself first if you have a low-interest student loan, car loan or mortgage.

 It doesn't have to be an either/or decision.
-If you calculate that you can save 40% of your discretionary spending, you might choose to pay yourself with 20% while using the other 20% to pay down debt.
-Then, you can increase the savings amount after you've made progress on your debts.
+If you calculate that you can cut 30% of your discretionary spending, you might choose to pay yourself first with a portion of it while using the rest to pay down high-interest debt.
+Once your debts are paid off, or perhaps refinanced at a lower rate, you can put more money toward savings.

-It can help to discuss this strategy with someone who has experience managing finances.
-A financial advisor can answer your questions and offer insight on the right approach for you to meet your long-term financial goals.
+It can help to discuss a "pay yourself first" strategy with someone who has experience managing finances.
+A Thrivent financial advisor can answer your questions and offer insight on the right approach for you to meet your long-term financial goals.
 They also can help troubleshoot any challenges you encounter along the way.

 You also can sign up for Money Canvas from Thrivent, a free one-on-one coaching program that helps you budget with ease, trim bills and tame spending.